LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 This model is experimental and was made in a lab — not a control room.

 > ⚠️ **Disclaimer**:
-> This model is for academic and research purposes only.
-It's not production-grade, and definitely not reactor-grade.
+> This model is still in very early stage, for academic and research purposes only.
+It has not reached the standard of a production-grade, and definitely not reactor-grade.
 > **Any accidents, errors, or nuclear meltdowns caused by using this model are 100% on you.**
 > You've been warned.
 Use wisely.
 Or at least don't use it to control an actual LFR MCP.